DanielDmlee/Pelion_CM_QucikStart/README.md

 </center>

 ## 2.1 Choose a board for each connectivity method
-There are various communication standards, such as WCDMA, CDMA2000, HSPA+, LTE, and so on for each country, and it depends on the policy of each country.
+There are various communication standards such as WCDMA, CDMA2000, HSPA+, LTE widely deployed in the world and each country chooses to support one or the other based on each country's specific characteristics and defined policies.

-It is not necessary to deeply understand each communication protocol, but you should know if the cellular modem's communication method is appropriate for your country.
+It is not necessary to deeply understand each communication protocol, but you should verify that the cellular modem's communication method is appropriate for your country.

 This section uses development boards that use 3G communication, which is available in most countries.
-Cat M1 and NB-IoT are currently available in the United Kingdom only, with roaming services will be added for other countries soon.
+Cat M1 and NB-IoT are currently available in the United Kingdom only, with roaming services planned to be rolled out to other countries soon.

   1. [Seed Wio 3G](https://os.mbed.com/platforms/Seeed-Wio-3G/)
   2. [DISCO0-L495AG + UG96](https://os.mbed.com/platforms/ST-Discovery-L496AG/); [The P-L496G-CELL01 STM32 discovery pack](https://www.st.com/en/evaluation-tools/p-l496g-cell01.html)

-You can find a board that includes cellular modem [here](https://os.mbed.com/platforms/?q=&Communication=Cellular) or can develop based on Cellular Module + MCU type.
-You can find a cellular module source code of each major vendor product [here](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/framework/targets).
+You can find a board that includes cellular modem support on the Mbed web site [here](https://os.mbed.com/platforms/?q=&Communication=Cellular) or you can develop based on Cellular Module + MCU type.
+You can find a cellular modules source code for each major vendor product [here](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/framework/targets).

 ## 2.2 Importing target board and the example code